goodinc/markdown-js/README.md

     npm install # (once)
     ./node_modules/.bin/grunt "-custom:dialects/maruku"

-2 tests will fail, but they aren't cases we allow and I didn't want to refactor the tests to exclude them.
+In order to accomodate this minimal dialect, refactored tests to only test features for minimal that we implemented.

+Move generated file in dist/ to project you want to use it in.

 ## Normal README